pongasoft/jamba-sample-gain/README.md

 Because this project uses `cmake` you can also generate an Xcode project by using the proper generator (`-G Xcode`).
 You can also load the project directly in CLion.

 ### Windows
-- Create a folder for the build and `cd` to it (for simplicity I am creating it at the root of the source tree, but can obviously be *outside* the source tree entirely):
+- For simplicity I am creating the build at the root of the source tree, but can obviously be *outside* the source tree entirely by running the script from anywhere

-      mkdir build
+        ./configure.bat
         cd build

-- Generate the Makefile(s): provide the path to the *source* of this project (which contains `CMakeLists.txt`):

-      cmake -G"Visual Studio 15 2017 Win64" -DCMAKE_CXX_FLAGS=/D_SILENCE_TR1_NAMESPACE_DEPRECATION_WARNING ../

 - In order to build the plugin run: